mustafaacikyol/Javascript_Projects/README.md

 When you enter a number in the input and click the button, the number of paragraphs you enter is created and displayed on the screen.

 If you enter a number less than zero or greater than nine, only one paragraph is shown.

+### 14. Grocery Bud
+With this project, you can create your grocery shopping list.

+You can delete and edit items from the grocery list you created.

+You can delete items one by one, or you can delete them all at once.

+Localstorage is also used in this project.

+The shopping list you create is stored in localstorage and your data comes from localstorage whenever you visit the application.